MyOnlineStore/enzyme-selectors/README.md

 This module also includes it's own types, but since the original enzyme types are modified, you have to let typescript know how to add these types.

-You can do this by putting the following line:
+You can do this by by either putting the following line in a test file:

 ```diff
 + import 'enzyme-selectors';
 ```

-In either your test file, or:
+or by putting:
 ```diff
 + /// <reference types="enzyme-selectors" />
 ```